rokath/trice/docs/TriceUserGuide.md

     - If yes check li.
       - If yes (duplicate) create new id and extend lu and li and overwrite src ID.
       - If not, extend li.
-    - If src ID not in lu, it cannot be in li, extend lu & li.
+    - If src ID not in lu, it cannot be in li, extend lu & li -->

 - STM is not needed but maybe helpful during debugging.
+- STM than is usable to regenerate li.json and to extend til.json

 - If after `trice u` a `trice z` and a `trice u` again is executed, all IDs are expected to be at the same place again.
 If in between `trice u`, an optional `trice z`and a `trice u` src was edited, most IDs are expected to be at the same place again.

 <!--